 Many of us can relate to this experience in our childhood.
 And, how quite visual we are.
 Reading Clerc's detailed description above (18-19th century), I can relate to this experience in the late 20th century in two different continents -- North America and Europe; though, sometimes painful, sometimes unpleasant.

-In my grade-one speech class, the teacher would cover her mouth with her hand or object and spoke one of students' name.
-Probably like other kids, we would guess and raised our hands by looking at the teacher's body language.
+In my grade-one speech class, the teacher covered her mouth with her hand or a paper and spoke one of students' name.
+Probably like other kids in our class, one of us would calculate a combination of factors and raised hand by observing the teacher's body language.
 When the teacher spoke my name, I watched the movement of her cheek (that I recognized from practice) as well as her body language and eye-gazing, I raised my hand.
 If I weren't sure, she would repeat before I could be sure and raised my hand.
 I was correct.
 The teacher nodded satisfiedly.

 Many Deaf people find speech therapy useless and a waste of time.
 We value academics and language (e.g. signing and writing) over speech.
 On the other hand, many deaf people may have the benefits of speech.
 It's not for everyone.

-Destiny Slater chose a topic on audism and Deaf experience for her class assignment on social issue illustrations.
-Her drawing, inspired by Susan Dupor's style in "Family Dog", described her unpleasant experience of being treated like a second-class citizen.
+Daxter Slater chose a topic on audism and Deaf experience for his class assignment on social issue illustrations.
+His drawing, inspired by Susan Dupor's style in "Family Dog", described his unpleasant experience of being treated like a second-class citizen.